syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Using** **MS** **Office** **Interop**

-The following code snippet illustrates how page numbers can be inserted to the footer of the Word document by adding a page number field.
+The following code example illustrates how page numbers can be inserted to the footer of the Word document by adding a page number field.

 {% highlight c# %}
 [C#]